Roger Ebert: Relations with filmmakers

-Ebert wrote Martin Scorsese's first review, for Who's That Knocking at My Door, and predicted the director could be "an American Fellini someday."
-He later wrote, "Of the directors who started making films since I came on the job, the best is Martin Scorsese.
-His camera is active, not passive.
-It doesn't regard events, it participates in them.
-There is a sequence in GoodFellas that follows Henry Hill's last day of freedom, before the cops swoop down.
-Scorsese uses an accelerating pacing and a paranoid camera that keeps looking around, and makes us feel what Hill feels.
-It is easy enough to make an audience feel basic emotions ('Play them like a piano,' Hitchcock advised), but hard to make them share a state of mind.
-Scorsese can do it."
-In 2000, Scorsese joined Ebert on his show in choosing the best films of the 1990s.
+Ebert wrote Martin Scorsese's first review, for Who's That Knocking at My Door (1967, then titled I Call First), and predicted the young director could become "an American Fellini".
+In 2000, Scorsese joined Ebert on his show on the best films of the 1990s.

-Ebert was an admirer of Werner Herzog, and conducted a Q&A session with him at the Walker Arts Center in 1999.
+Ebert admired Werner Herzog, whom he first met at the New York Film Festival in 1968.
+He conducted a Q&A session with him at the Walker Art Center in 1999.
 It was there that Herzog read his "Minnesota Declaration" which defined his idea of "ecstatic truth."
-Herzog dedicated his Encounters at the End of the World to Ebert, and Ebert responded with an open letter of gratitude.
+Herzog dedicated his Encounters at the End of the World to Ebert, who responded with an open letter of gratitude.
 Ebert often quoted something Herzog told him: "our civilization is starving for new images."

 When Vincent Gallo's The Brown Bunny (2003) premiered at Cannes, Ebert called it the worst film in the history of the festival.
 Gallo responded by putting a curse on his colon and a hex on his prostate.
 Ebert replied, "I had a colonoscopy once, and they let me watch it on TV.
 It was more entertaining than The Brown Bunny."
 Gallo called Ebert a "fat pig".
 Ebert replied: "It is true that I am fat, but one day I will be thin, and he will still be the director of The Brown Bunny."
-Ebert gave the director's cut a positive review, writing that Gallo "is not the director of the same Brown Bunny I saw at Cannes, and the film now plays so differently that I suggest the original Cannes cut be included as part of the eventual DVD, so that viewers can see for themselves how 26 minutes of aggressively pointless and empty footage can sink a potentially successful film...Make no mistake: The Cannes version was a bad film, but now Gallo's editing has set free the good film inside."
+Ebert gave the director's cut a positive review, writing that Gallo "is not the director of the same Brown Bunny I saw at Cannes. ...
+Make no mistake: The Cannes version was a bad film, but now Gallo's editing has set free the good film inside."